 “Grossest Grocery Story Story Ever”

-Back in the late nineties I lived in Hollywood, South Carolina.
+In 1981 I purchased a home in Hollywood, South Carolina.
 At the time this little community was very rural with lots of big farms and plenty of open space surrounded by Lowcountry tidal marshes.
 Today Hollywood still has a rural feel but is increasingly becoming a bedroom community of Charleston.

 I bumped into a lady’s cart coming around a corner trying to avoid him loping down the aisle behind me.
 He paused for a millisecond and darted his gaze from my eyes to the lady’s eyes.
 Off he went in a flash!
 The lady looked at me and rolled her eyes.
 I asked her if she had ever noticed his strange mannerisms.
 She smiled, replied in the affirmative, and continued her shopping.